fuchcz/leenter/doc/installation.md

 # INSTALLATION
 Easiest way to install Leenter is via Composer.
-Use:
+File `composer.json` could look like this:

     {
         "repositories": [
             {